tango4j/tensorflow-vs-pytorch/markdown/03_computation_of_data.md

     (2)
 Difficult to distribute the work load in the beginning of training.

-# 1. Dynamic and Static Graph
+# 1. Dynamic Graph and Static Graph

 ## **[TensorFlow]** Graph and session